Single Sign-On (SSO)

 If you want to restrict some employees from accessing your team, you can use Active Directory to permit or deny claims on the IdP side.

 Primary Admins and Admins can always see how many Empty seats are available on their team from the Team Summary.
-When you’re ready, share your team's invite link to invite people to join.
+When you’re ready, click Add Users from the top navigation and share your team's invite link to invite people to join.
 You can do this manually or add Users via CSV import.

 Users will be able to create or convert an account to log in with SSO.